-In addition to verbal discussion, it is extremely helpful to have a written agreement of treatment commitments to maximize clarity, foster a sense of ownership, and prevent future misunderstandings.
+In addition to verbal discussion, it is extremely helpful to have a written agreement of treatment expectations to maximize clarity and prevent future misunderstandings.
 A written agreement helps to decrease anxiety by making expectations clear, facilitates containment of hostility by outlining prohibited behaviors, and also provides a forum for exploring future breaches of the treatment parameters (Yeomans, Selzer, & Clarkin 1992).